-- c.
-How should critical facilities be defined and identified? - d.
+- d.
 How should first responders/emergency responders be defined and identified? - i.
 Should water utilities and communication companies be defined as first responders? - 3.
 What structures and practices should be in place to maximize coordination between utilities and first responders/local governments? - a.
 Should the utilities be required to embed liaison officers (who are empowered to make decisions on behalf of the utility) in emergency operations centers carried out under state and local plans consistent with SEMs? - 4.
-What information should be provided to the Commission after a de-energization event to show that de-energization was used as a method of last resort and that it followed Commission rules? - 5.
+What information should be provided to the Commission after a de-energization event to show that de-energization was used as a method of last resort and that it followed Commission rules?

 What additional provisions or protocols are necessary if de-energization of transmission lines become necessary?